8 Facts to Know About Food Waste and Hunger

 - If wasted food were a country, it would be the third largest producer of carbon dioxide in the world, after the U.S. and China.

-- Roughly 30% to 40% of the food supply in the U.S. is wasted, which works out to more than 20 pounds of food per person per month.
+- Roughly 30 to 40 percent of the food supply in the U.S. is wasted, which works out to more than 20 pounds of food per person per month.

-- The amount of post-harvest food loss in Sub-Saharan Africa in 2011 cost $4 billion, surpassing what the region received in foreign aid that year.
+- The amount of post-harvest food loss in Sub-Saharan Africa in 2011 cost $4 billion, surpassing what the region received in food assistance that year.

 - Cutting global food waste in half by 2030 is one of the U.N.’s top priorities.
 In fact, it’s one of organization’s 17 sustainable development goals.

-- WFP is also tackling food waste by boosting access to local markets.
+- The U.N.
+World Food Programme is also tackling food waste by boosting access to local markets.
 This includes sourcing its school meals with locally grown crops, working with communities to build better roads and storage facilities and, in the Democratic Republic of Congo, providing cargo bikes to mostly female farmers to increase their access to markets.